Gales of November

 Farther out, the Onoko lies upside-down, the victim of sudden hull failure in 1914; its crew rowed themselves to safety.

 In Two Harbors, we stopped to see the Edna G., the St. Bernard of the North Shore.
-Retired in 1981 after 85 years of service, and now one of the town's museums, she was on the scene at hundreds of mishaps — but not on Oct.
+Retired in 1981 after 85 years of service, she was on the scene at hundreds of mishaps — but not on Oct.
 29, 1896, when a gale blew the wooden schooner Ely into Agate Bay.

 Its wreck now lies on the inside of the west breakwall, next to the ore docks.